 Many curly clients told us they experienced inconsistency in Deva cutters, which proves good hair cutting has zero to do with brand certification.
 Whether you have curly hair or not, good cutting skills have always been a priority at Studio 39.
 I learned curly cut techniques in the late 90’s from my mentor, and we mentor those same skills here.
 Brands or stylists claiming they “created” a skill that’s been in our industry for years is nothing new.
 See a stylist you’re confident with in cutting.
 Address the products separately, one has nothing to do with the other.

 Life After Deva

-When you stop using deva, your hair will react.
-It may get dry and frizzy.
-Hair change when you change products is normal.
+When you stop using deva, your hair may react and seem dry and frizzy.
+Read about hydration here but hair change when you change products is normal.
 It will pass!
 Just be patient and commit to using high quality salon products and increasing your shampoo routine.
 I don’t want cause alarm to those who have no issues, but I would be negligent if I didn’t say I passionately feel Deva has not handled things professionally.
-Therefore, I no longer feel its a “professional” brand, so we will no longer carry it.

-That was not an easy choice for me, it’s been a part of our salon brand for some time, but I’ve seen some alarming things in the last few weeks.
+That was not an easy choice for me, it’s been a part of our salon brand for some time, but I’ve seen some alarming things in the last few months.
 I’ve seen Deva users in the salons and heard real concerns and answered questions that are valid.
 I could go through a punch list why the statement on the Deva site lacks accountability and is too VAGUE.
-But it doesn’t matter, just focus on cleaning your hair of any build up and using different things.
-I’m also ok with clients who DON’T have color doing an apple cider vinegar rinse.
+But it doesn’t matter, just focus on cleaning your hair and using different things.
+I’m also ok with doing an apple cider vinegar rinse.
 It helps remove buildup and prevents yeast, but just do it once!
 If you have color, just book an appointment with us and we will go over options!